Geotab/sdk/src/software/guides/addin-storage.md

 });
 ```

-The same notation is used for theWHERE clause.
+The same notation is used for the WHERE clause.
 This notation can be used to drill down to as many objects as you want.

 ### **Operators and Arguments**